 Tips, Tricks, & Equipment

-- Do as much as you can do for yourself!
-You may struggle, but that is the only way you learn.
+- Do as much as you can for yourself.
+It may be difficult at first, but doing things independently is how you learn.

 - Too many people isolate themselves after getting injured.
 Try to get out of bed every day and plan something fun to do once a week or a few times each month.